 Now, before you take a step in raising your child responsibly, comprehend what actually works for him or her as an individual.
 Unveil his or her behavior pattern.
 Say, for instance, is your kid passive?
 If yes, then give hints and prompts.
 Is he or she wilful?
 Then, stay away from giving orders.

 Instead, phrase your statements in a special way.
 Is he or she easily overwhelmed?
-Then, give clear instructions.
-Know that each kid is different and so are the behaviors.
-In order to reinforce responsibility effectively in your kid, take your time to discover his or her personality.
+If so, give clear instructions.
+Know that each kid is different and so are their behaviors.
+In order to enforce responsibility effectively in your kid, take your time to discover his or her personality.